 A complication can arise with creating a single network, though, when you have older products like security and baby cams, smart door locks and multi-room speaker systems that only work on 2.4 GHz.
 Sometimes, these older products can't "see" the new mesh WiFi network because the new network is trying to connect on the 5Ghz band.
 The best mesh WiFi systems can identify devices that require a 2.4Ghz and provide a temporary separation of the two bands so that devices that require a 2.4Ghz connection are identified and handled accordingly.

-xFi Pods do have some good points.
-On the bright side, the devices use the router built into the Xfinity Gateway and run with the same xFi app you’ve probably already installed on a smartphone or tablet to monitor bandwidth use, set parental restrictions and check on your Xfinity Home security system.
+Gen 2 xFi Pods use the router built into the Xfinity Gateway and run with the same xFi app you’ve probably already installed on a smartphone or tablet to monitor bandwidth use, set parental restrictions, and check on your Xfinity Home security system.
 Because Xfi Pods are part of the xFi platform, they are easy to install, with the app directing and showing when you’ve made an ideal placement.
 And because they are small and cute and plug directly into a wall outlet, these xFi Pods virtually disappear.

-Our pick for the best Xfinity extender for most people: Google Nest WiFi
+Our pick for the best Xfinity extender for people with old 2.4Ghz devices: Google Nest WiFi

-Robust performance, easy setup, and some unique extras make the Google Nest WiFi system the best WiFi extender for Xfinity customers.
+Robust performance, easy setup, and some unique extras make the Google Nest WiFi system the best WiFi extender for Xfinity customers that have old devices that just work on the 2.4Ghz band.
 The Nest WiFi system has an attractive design, so you’ll be happy to place the node, or Points as Google calls them, out in the open.
 And, with such a strong signal, you can get away with fewer nodes than other mesh systems and still have whole-home coverage.